CraigStuntz/CraigStuntz.github.io/resume.markdown

 </tr>
 <td>
-* For an auto manufacturer, developed web services in Python/Chalice/AWS Lambda, and identified areas in the code which would be barriers to the business changes they saw coming in the near future
+* For an auto manufacturer, developed web services in Python/Chalice/AWS Lambda, and performed forward-looking architecture assessment to identify technical barriers to anticipated business changes
-* For a textbook publisher, built an interactive training system using TypeScript and OpenAI/ChatGPT.
-Worked to ensure the safety of using a chatbot in this context
+* Built an interactive training system for med students in TypeScript/OpenAI; proposed and implemented an inversion of the standard chatbot role (LLM as patient, student as doctor) to eliminate the risk of the model generating harmful medical misinformation
 * For a national restaurant chain, rewrote their public web site with TypeScript, AWS Lambda functions, terraform, and C# (Optimizely CMS) code.
 Established a "security-first" culture within the team
-* For a national convenience store chain, implemented a custom Kafka Connect Sink to replicate data from Kafka to segment.io.
-Hosted this on AWS EKS with Helm.
-I actually implemented this twice, which is a fun story too long to include here; ask me!
+* Built a custom Kafka Connect Sink for a national convenience store chain; delivered two implementations (one per spec, one per my own design recommendation) and the architecture team adopted mine
 * For an international beverage producer, wrote Azure Functions in TypeScript to import data from Salesforce to SQL Server Azure
-* For a major utility, did a complete rewrite of their web site/middle tier after two other organizations had tried and failed, using Spring Boot and Ansible
+* Led bill payment microservices and mainframe integration for a major utility's customer-facing website — the organization's third modernization attempt, and the first to ship successfully
-* For a national hotel brand, did C# code optimization to fix blocking production issues
+* Diagnosed and resolved blocking production performance issues in C# for a national hotel brand
 * For a national hotel brand, wrote a Salesforce to Tableau data synchronizer
 * Wrote an Android application and Java server for Village, an employee and customer engagement application